-We have audited the accompanying financial statements of "Prime Capital" Investment LLC (hereinafter "the Company"), which comprise the statement of financial position as at December 31, 2018, profit and loss statement and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements of "Prime Capital" LLC ("the Company"), which comprise the statement of financial position as at 31 December 2019, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respect, the financial position of the Company as at 31 December 2018, and its financial performance and its cash flows for the year ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respect, the financial position of the Company as at 31 December 2019, and its financial performance and its cash flows for the year ended in accordance with International Financial Reporting Standards (IFRSs).